-In 1942 the UTSE joined the Congress of Industrial Organizations (CIO), and Townsend was elected vice president, becoming the first African American to hold office in a national labor organization.
-Townsend also belonged to the CIO’s Committee to Abolish Racial Discrimination and was elected its secretary.
-Townsend served on the six-man panel of the World Federation of Trade Unions which worked with different nations regarding union practices and to exchange ideas about worker mobilization.
+In 1942, the UTSE joined the Congress of Industrial Organizations (CIO), and Townsend was elected vice president, becoming the first African American to hold office in a national labor organization.
+Townsend belonged to the CIO’s Committee to Abolish Racial Discrimination and was elected its secretary.
+Townsend served on the six-man panel of the World Federation of Trade Unions, which worked with different nations regarding union practices to exchange ideas about worker mobilization.

 Townsend was also involved with the National Association for the Advancement of Colored People (NAACP), the National Urban League, and the American Council on Race Relations.
 He served on the board of trustees for Hampton Institute.